Scouting in South East England: East Sussex Scout County

 East Sussex Scout County is concurrent with the political county of East Sussex and the city of Brighton and Hove.
 In addition to Brighton and Hove, the County includes the coastal towns of Eastbourne and Hastings and the towns of Crowborough, Hailsham and Lewes.
-The county is led by the County Commissioner John Easton, the trustee board and a number of county level volunteers.
+The county is led by the County Commissioner Elaine Gausden, the trustee board and a number of county level volunteers.
 East Sussex Scout County is divided into eight districts:

 The Brighton and Hove district in particular has early history with the first troop at Cottesmore School recorded in November 1907 and a February 1910 inspection by the Chief Scout, Robert Baden-Powell having taken place at Preston Park attended by 400 Scouts.
 Also notable are the 1st Ewhurst Scout Troop who held their inaugural meeting on the lawn of Robert and Olave Baden-Powell's home, Ewhurst Place, on 21 June 1913.
 The troop had strong links to the founder and his family with Olave acting as the Troop's Scoutmaster with the Assistant Scoutmasters being Annie Court, housemaid to the Baden-Powells, and the gardener.
 At the opening meeting, they used the Union flag that had flown over Mafeking during the siege of 1889-90.

 The county continue to offer events and support to sections across the county and practical support through the running of Broadstone Warren activity site.
 The county also run international expeditions, such as the expeditions to the regions around Cologne and Rotterdam in 2018 for the Explorer Belt.

 The county's badge which is worn as part of the uniform for members in East Sussex is based on the coat of arms of East Sussex County Council on a grey background.
 It includes six gold martlet birds, a long symbol of Sussex, along with a white wavy line for the sea and a gold Saxon crown, linked to the translation of Sussex and 'land of the South Saxons'.